yihao6/vfa/README.md

 # Vector Field Attention
-This is the official Pytorch implementation of the deformable registration algorithm: "Vector Field Attention" we introduced in our paper: "Vector Field Attention for Deformable Image Registration."
+This is the official Pytorch implementation of our paper

+ <a href="">Yihao Liu, Junyu Chen, Lianrui Zuo, Aaron Carass, Jerry L. Prince, "Vector Field Attention for Deformable Image Registration."</a>

 ## Prerequisites
 VFA currently support 3D images in Nifti format.
 At least a moving image and a fixed image needs to be provided.